reoneo97/reoneo97/README.md

 ## 👋 About me

 Hi there, my name is Reo and I am a full-stack data scientist currently studying in the National University of Singapore (NUS).
-Natural Language Processing (NLP) and have completed several projects and a [6-month internship](https://medium.com/geekculture/my-data-science-internship-the-start-up-experience-5af69abe4b43kv) doing NLP.
+The field that I am most interested in is Natural Language Processing (NLP) and I have completed several projects and a [6-month internship](https://medium.com/geekculture/my-data-science-internship-the-start-up-experience-5af69abe4b43kv) on NLP.
+More than just training models, I am interested in MLOps and have deployed machine learning applications on Heroku and AWS.

 My data science journey started in my first year of university as a Chemical Engineering student.
 I was amazed at how simple machine learning algorithms could make amazingly accurate predictions.
 Since then, I have been trying to improve my machine learning skills, hoping to pivot away from chemical engineering and land a machine learning related job when I graduate.